adhirajpandey/Deployments-Tracker/README.md

 5. Install the required dependencies: `pip install -r requirements.txt`
 6. Rename `.env.example` to `.env` add your Notion API key, Project Deployments Page ID and discord webhook URL.
 7. Schedule the script using cron, or you use Github Actions for same functionality.

+## Note
+Make sure you have done appropriate setup before deploying the script.